What’s Going Around: Upper respiratory infections, seasonal allergies

 UPMC Pinnacle is seeing a lot of nasal congestion this week caused by viral upper respiratory infections, or the common cold.
 As summer ends and children spend more time indoors, we start to see respiratory viruses spread more widely.
 Viral upper respiratory infections or “colds” often start with a runny congested nose.
 There may be a lot of sneezing and tingling in the nose when this starts.
 Some people notice headaches, sore throats and a mild cough.
 There may be a fever, but often there is not.

-Seasonal allergies this time of year from ragweed and other grasses may look similar to a viral upper respiratory infections, but typically there is a lot more itching with allergies , including itchy eyes, itchy nose and itchy throat.
+Seasonal allergies this time of year from ragweed and other grasses may look similar to viral upper respiratory infections, but typically there is a lot more itching with allergies, including itchy eyes, itchy nose and itchy throat.

 “Allergies will never cause a fever, even though some people refer to it as hay fever,” Dr. Kathleen Zimmerman said.
 “There should never be a fever with allergies.”